 The Law Society is required to issue a notice to the courts, to the profession and to other law societies, when any lawyer has been disbarred.

 Lawyers may apply to resign as members of the Law Society of Alberta pursuant to section 32 of the Legal Profession Act.
-After a lawyer resigns, the lawyer is no longer entitled to practice law and may not commission or notarize documents.
+After a lawyer resigns, the lawyer is no longer entitled to practise law and may not commission or notarize documents.

 The required application form (Form 2-21) may be obtained from the membership department and must be submitted for approval by the Benchers of the Law Society.

-When the lawyer applying to resign has no conduct matters which are the subject of current discipline proceedings, the process is simple.
+When the lawyer applying to resign has no conduct matters that are the subject of current discipline proceedings, the process is simple.
 The applications are considered and approved by the Benchers as part of the in camera agenda at regularly scheduled Bencher meetings.

 When the lawyer applying to resign is the subject of current complaints and discipline proceedings, the lawyer must contact the Law Society’s counsel department and arrange to have the resignation application heard in front of a panel of three Benchers.